LaserTank: Gameplay

-LaserTank is played on a 16 x 16 grid.
-The player must use the tank to reach a flag in every level without "dying".
+LaserTank is played on a 16×16 grid.
+The player must use the tank to reach a flag in every level without dying.
 The player can move the tank in four directions and can fire a laser that is used to move or destroy objects.
 The number of moves and shots it takes to complete a level are recorded in a high score list.
 The scores are then compared with the current "Global High Score" file.

 Expansion

 Thousands of new levels can be downloaded.
 A level editor is available that has enabled players to create thousands of new levels.
 Players may upload their new levels for others to download and solve.
 Other tools are available that have enabled players to create many new LTG (LaserTank Graphics) visual themes.
 A setup tool for assisting in the updating of the game is also available, and is useful in that it keeps track of high scores and level modifications contained in downloaded updates.
 A number of other applications and downloads are available at the official LaserTank website.